 MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 Herbert Beckhard, left, joined Breuer as an associate in 1956 and became his partner and design coordinator in 1964.
 They collaborated on projects including the Washington headquarters of the Department of Housing and Urban Development, the University of Massachusetts Campus Center in Amherst, the Strom Thurmond Federal Office Building and Courthouse in Columbia SC, St. John's Abbey in Collegeville MN, the UNESCO World Headquarters in Paris (with Pier Luigi Nervi and Bernard Zehrfuss), the IBM Research Center in La Gaude, France, the Whitney Museum of American Art in New York City, and the Armstrong Rubber Company Headquarters in West Haven CT.

-The AIA awarded Breuer the Gold Medal in 1968 and l'Academie d'Architecture in France the Grande Medaille d'Or in 1976.
+The AIA awarded Breuer the Gold Medal in 1968 and l'Academie d'Architecture in France gave him the Grande Medaille d'Or in 1976.
 Breuer was honored with the first one-man show for a living American architect at the Metropolitan Museum of Art 1972 and a one-man exhibition at the Museum of Modern Art in 1981.
 Breuer died in New York City later that year.
 He is buried under the pines next to his house in Wellfleet MA, marked by a simple stone that he and his partner, Herbert Beckhard, brought back from a trip to Japan.
 Beckhard left the firm in 1982 which was renamed Gatje Papachristou Smith and dissolved in 1986.
+He had two children, Thomas (Tamas) and Francesca.

 Additional Resources: Breuer Archive at Syracuse.
 Many thanks to researcher Catherine Westergaard Cramer.